Muhammad-Subhan456/ArhamSoft_Internee_Updates/week3_4th_august_2026_Thursday/README.md

 ## 4. Create PostgreSQL Database

-Using pgAdmin or psql create a database:
+Using pgAdmin or psql, create a database named:

 ```
 notes_db